Send the link below via email or IMCopy

 Using Authority Instead of Evidence:

-Asks audience to believe him or her without proof.
+No proof.
 (1st person narratives produced as if irrefutable.)

 Guilt by Association:

-Writer questions opponent's character by pointing out person's friends or associates & linking that person with a person/activity the audience considers bad, suspicious, or untrustworthy.
+Questions opponent's character by pointing out person's friends or associates & linking that person with a person/activity the audience considers bad, suspicious, or untrustworthy.

 "John must be a snob.
 He's on the debating team, which is full of snobs."